An alphabetical listing

 Meal Plans – Students who reside in traditional residence halls are required to purchase a declining balance meal plan.
 Food and beverage items purchased in the Gustavus Adolphus Market Place will be deducted from this declining balance meal plan.
 All other students may elect to enroll in a declining balance meal plan or may make purchases with cash or check.

 Complete meal plan information is available in the Student Accounts Office in the Carlson Administration Building or in the Dining Service Director's Office.

 ID Cards – The Three Crowns ID Card will serve to access the student declining balance account.
 This card must be presented to the Market Place cashier each time purchases are made.
 ID cards are not transferable; only the card holder may use it to purchase items from Dining Service locations.
 Meal plan holders may, however, use their declining balance account to purchase items for visiting family members or guests as long as they accompany them.

 For security reasons, accurate account access, and to expedite service through the cashiers, the Three Crowns Card must be presented to access declining balance accounts.
-Only one register in the Market Place will accept verbal ID number access for declining balance accounts.
-Verbal name verification will also be required.
+Verbal ID numbers cannot be used in lieu of the Three Crown Card.

 Send-Out and Catering Services – The award-winning Catering Department at Gustavus Adolphus College can help you with arrangements for special meals and banquets.
 Contact the Catering Manager at 507-933-6245.